BabbleSim is a simulator of the physical layer of shared medium networks.

 Even though BabbleSim does not set how the CPU is emulated (if at all), or how the HW should be modelled, the BabbleSim GitHub organization does contain a git repository with models of the NRF5x HW.

-These models can be used together with Zephyr’s nrf5xbsim target boards to execute Zephyr and use BabbleSim’s 2G4 Phy to simulate the BLE communication over the 2.4GHz ISM band.
-A quick guide on how to get this device up and running can be found in this board’s page
+These models can be used together with Zephyr’s nrf5xbsim target boards to execute Zephyr and use BabbleSim’s 2G4 Phy to simulate BLE and 15.4 communication over the 2.4GHz ISM band.
+A quick guide on how to get this device up and running can be found in these boards’ pages

 Design choices